manbehindthemadness/arcache/README.md

 ------

 RCache's configuration file is specified as an argument when either the Cache or SlugCache classes are initialized.
-If no file is specified the defaults.ini will be used instead.
+If no file is specified defaults.ini will be used instead.

 **config file:**
 ```